newtonisaac/hotels/README.md

 Apps:
 - Seeder -> Job for get and upsert data to mongodb
 - Destination -> API of cities/airports from Brazil/Portugal/Italy/Spain
-- Hotel -> API to get hotel for destination and/or ordenares by price/ratio
+- Hotel -> API to get hotel for destination and/or order by price/ratio
 - Offer -> API to get best offers or/and offer by destination
 - Weather -> API to retrieve the current* weather of a destination